-Prerequisites: BIS 111, ENG 103, COM 112, MAT 101, and HUM 102

-This course is an introduction to the basic principles of informal logic, practical reasoning and argumentation.
+Prerequisites: BIS 111, ENG 103, COM 112, HUM 102, and MAT 101 or MAT 102 This course is an introduction to the basic principles of informal logic, practical reasoning, and argumentation.
 The course will build the core set of skills required to identify faulty reasoning, analyze arguments, and construct valid arguments.